mac-comp127/registrar-exercise/README.md

 ## First task: Implement `drop()`

+Your job in this exercise is to add two new features while **preserving the API contract**.

-Add the ability for students to drop courses.
+First, you will add the ability for students to drop courses.

 - A student can ask to drop any class at any time: they can be enrolled, waitlisted, or not in the class at all.
 - If an enrolled student drops, then the first wait-listed student is automatically enrolled.
 (That’s not realistic, of course, but it makes for a better programming exercise!
 I guess the registrar at this college is just a little too eager.)